If you’re hearing things that aren’t there, it’s important to ask yourself a few questions to find out if something more serious is going on.

 - Are you sure no one else is hearing it?
-(This might seem weird, but it’s important to check your reality.)
+(This might sound weird, but it’s important to check your reality.)

 - Do you experience other things that are weird or hard to explain, like seeing ghosts or feeling like people are watching you all the time?

-If the answer to the above questions are yes, then you might be struggling with the early signs of psychosis.
+If the answer to the above questions is yes, then you might be struggling with the early signs of psychosis.